 Which Copper Trowel is Best for Me?

-Each has a uniqueness in shape and feel, as well as how they can be best utilised by the gardener.
-As we often get asked what is the difference between them too, we have written a short, handy guide on the different places in the garden we use them.
+As we get asked so often what is the difference between each copper trowel, we have written a short, handy guide on the different places in the garden we use them.

 Hope this helps you decide which copper trowel is best for you and the gardening you love to do!

-1) Musca – our favourite at the moment.
+our favourite trowel at the moment.
 No scratch that!
 Our favourite copper trowel of all time!
-I have been using this non-stop in the garden since March!
+I have been using this non-stop in the garden since forever…!

-Great all-rounder.
-Because the blade is deeper you can use it for potting up and moving compost from the bag (or barrow) into seed trays, but it is also sharp enough and long enough to use in the garden whichever job you happen to be doing too.
+Because it is a great all-rounder.
+Because the blade is deeper you can use it for potting up and moving compost from the bag (or barrow) into seed trays.
+But it is also sharp enough and has a long enough blade to use in the garden whichever job you happen to be doing too.